Our Privacy Policy: Version 2.0

 Your gender

-The name and address of your GP (ie. Your main doctor)
+The name and contact details of your GP

 Your medical history information.
 This may include information on past and current medical conditions, prescribed medication, weight and height, lifestyle related information such as smoking status, and alcohol consumption.
 Presence of any disabilities.